-This volume, dated July 14, 2010, is revised to reflect the below changes.
+This volume, dated 17 July 2009, is revised to reflect the below changes.

-- Clarifies and provides additional guidance on delegations of authority for the Performance Management Performance Review Authority (para 5.g) - Adds requirement that supervisors have at least one performance objective addressing internal control responsibilities (Enclosure 2, para 2.b.(2)(a)2) - Revises the rating formulas used to derive the overall summary level.
+- Changes time requirement to notify employees of Performance Management Performance Review Authority structures to as early as practicable (para 5.i.(3)) - Clarifies and provides additional guidance on delegations of authority for the Performance Management Performance Review Authority (para 5.g) - Adds requirement that supervisors have at least one performance objective addressing internal control responsibilities (Enclosure 2, para 2.b.(2)(a)2) - Revises the rating formulas used to derive the overall summary level.
 (Enclosure 2, para 5.a.(2)(d), para 5.b.(1), para 5.b.(3) and para 5.c.(1)) - Removes requirement to certify in writing that every rating and reviewing official within the Performance Management Performance Review Authority's purview meets qualification/certification requirements (Enclosure 2, para 5.i) - Adds specific terminology in regards to establishing a modal rating for specially situated employees that do not have a prior DCIPS evaluation of record (Enclosure 2, para 7.a.(3)) - Clarifies Performance Management Performance Review Authority responsibilities in regards to reconsideration requests (Enclosure 2, para 8.c) - Adds performance standards by career field and pay level of the employee used to rate performance elements (Enclosure 5) - Adds clarifying terminology to glossary (glossary) - Ensures consistent usage of terminology in regards to performance evaluations and evaluations of record (throughout) - Makes minor administrative editorial changes (throughout)

-$\circ$ This revision supersedes APV-2011 dated July 17, 2009
+o This revision supersedes APV-2011 dated 17 July 2009